Florida Airport Shooting Leaves Five People Dead

 Videos and images from the airport also showed people waiting outside on the tarmac.

-Bill Nelson, a US Senator from Florida, identified the man arrested as Esteban Santiago.

-The airport, which is about 21 miles north of Miami, is shut down and staff are in the process of opening up other areas of the airport in order to “try to move passengers along,” Sharief said, warning it may take several hours.
+The airport, which is about 21 miles north of Miami, is shut down.